01100001/01100001.github.io/_posts/2015-12-09-docker-setup.md

 	en_US.utf8
 	POSIX

-**NOTE:** It'd be a good idea to run the `locale` and `locale -a` commands on the host to see how it's configured as you'd probably want the same locales in your container(s).
+**NOTE:** It'd be a good idea to run the `locale` and `locale -a` commands on the host to see how it's configured as you'd probably want the same in your container(s).

 ### (Optional) Sudo User Instead Of Root User

 Another thing that I do as soon as I set up my Docker container is create a new user with `sudo` privileges and use that user instead of the root user.
 As in...

-	adduser pinky
+	adduser dinky
-	adduser pinky sudo
+	adduser dinky sudo
-	su pinky
+	su dinky

 This seems especially important if you are mounting data volume(s) in your container.
 You may face permission issues on the host while modifying files and directories created by those applications being run by the root user in the container.
 Run those applications as a normal user with sudo privileges and you'll never have to turn back again.

+**TIP!** For easy access to the mounted data volume via command-line within the container, and better sharing of data between the host and the container, I normally set the home directory of the sudo user (in the container) to a directory inside the mounted volume, like so:

+	# /home/pinky/assets (Host) --> /assets (Container)
+	adduser --home /assets/dinky dinky

+This way I'll have full access to any of the user's files and applications from the host, and no permission issues whatsoever.

 ### Sources